TeamLab Planets Review: Is It Worth It?

 The water-filled Koi Pond

 Don’t miss the side room off the pond called Ephemeral Solidified Light.
-Streams of water fall down, and as you put your hand near, the other streams go dark so you can conduct your own light show.
+Streams of water fall, and as you put your hand near, the other streams go dark so you can conduct your own light show.

 Ephemeral Solidified Light at TeamLab Planets in Tokyo